tjdwill/cpp-notes/basics/static-initialization-order.md

 with the associated rules.
 In other words, the program is no longer susceptible to SIOF, making `inline` a potential solution.

+**23 November 2025 NOTE**: After further exposure, the `inline` solution does not work in all cases.
+See rule 1 on dynamic initialization to learn more, but the gist is that initialization order is indeterminately sequenced for inlined static data members of template classes.
+This ended up biting me a few months ago, so I'm making a note of caution here.

 There is a discussion to be had about which solution is better architecturally, but my primary concern was understanding *why* the solutions work.
-I know have a better understanding than I did before.
+I now have a better understanding than I did before.

 ## References